Analysis | Trump claims the coronavirus pandemic is ending. Data and the experts disagree.

 Fauci’s broader point wasn’t that there’s been a new surge in coronavirus cases.

-“We’re still in the first wave,” he said, “because even though there’s variability throughout the country, where some places like New York City are going very nicely down, staying down so that they can start to reopen, simultaneously, we’re seeing in certain states an increase in cases and even now an increase in some of the states of hospitalization.”
+“We’re still in the first wave,” he said, “because even though there’s variability throughout the country, where some places, like New York City, are going very nicely down, staying down so that they can start to reopen, simultaneously, we’re seeing in certain states an increase in cases and even now an increase, in some of the states, of hospitalization.”

 That’s obvious when considering the picture from a 10,000-foot level.
 The seven-day average of new cases per day in the United States has hovered a bit over 20,000 for the past month or so, a sign that the pandemic has stalled out, not that it has declined.
 In fact, on Wednesday the seven-day average crossed 23,000 for the first time since May 18.

 The good news is that the number of deaths each day has trended downward.
-This is also a bit confusing since, theoretically, the number of deaths from the virus should correlate to the number of cases.
+This is also a bit confusing since, theoretically, the number of deaths caused by the virus should correlate to the number of cases.
 Over the entire duration of the pandemic, about 5 percent of those who contracted the virus have died.
 But that’s changed over time.
 In April, the number of deaths was 6.6 percent of the number of new cases.
 So far in June, it’s been 3.6 percent.

 Why?
 In part, perhaps, because the number of cases in April was underreported.
-This was well before states had significantly geared up their testing, meaning that many cases which existed went undetected.
-Those which were tracked by health-care professionals were more likely to be those who turned up at hospitals — and, therefore, were sicker.
+This was well before states had significantly geared up their testing, meaning that many cases that existed went undetected.
+Those that were tracked by health-care professionals were more likely to be those who turned up at hospitals — and, therefore, were sicker.
 The recent plateau in new cases might simply be a function of our finally beginning to catch up to the actual number of cases.

 That doesn’t entirely explain the recent uptick, of course, but we’ll see if that lasts.

-This brings us back to the original question: how deadly will this pandemic be?
+This brings us back to the original question: How deadly will this pandemic be?
 If the number of new cases each day holds near 25,000, the eventual toll will depend on how often those cases are deadly.
 If the mortality rate moving forward is as low as 2 percent, that means we’ll land at 500 deaths per day — or 15,000 more deaths each month.

-One prominent model of how many deaths might be expected is the one from the University of Washington’s Institute for Health Metrics and Evaluation.
+One prominent model of how many deaths might be expected is from the University of Washington’s Institute for Health Metrics and Evaluation.
 Its estimate of the eventual toll of the pandemic has varied over time, but its most recent estimate expects more than 200,000 deaths by Oct.
 1.

-In part that’s because the model predicts an increase in the number of deaths per day toward the end of the summer, when kids go back to school and people are then better able to return to work.
-It only started modeling out to October this month, so these estimates should be taken with a grain of salt.
+In part that’s because the model predicts an increase in the number of deaths per day toward the end of the summer, when students go back to school and parents are then better able to return to work.
+The institute started modeling out to October only this month, so these estimates should be taken with a grain of salt.

 Fauci, for one, recommends caution (as he has often before).